Welcome...

 If you didn’t have a million thoughts running through your head, reading a book would be easy.

-If you could pause all the mental movies during class, you might actually hear the teacher.
+If you could pause all the mental movies in class, you could hear the teacher.

 Or if you could stop the cycle of emotions constantly changing your mood, sticking to things would be a breeze.